Haiti - HT - HTI - HAI - Central America and the Caribbean

 Background

-On 29 February 2024, a significant escalation of gang violence occurred on the 20th anniversary of the overthrow of former President ARISTIDE and after the announcement that Prime Minister HENRY would not be holding elections until August 2025.
-After several days of fighting, armed gangs stormed the country’s two largest prisons in the capital and freed approximately 4,000 prisoners.
-Prime Minister HENRY’s return from an overseas trip was diverted to Puerto Rico when the airport closed due to gang violence.
+On 29 February 2024, a significant escalation of gang violence occurred on the 20th anniversary of ARISTIDE's second overthrow, after the announcement that HENRY would not hold elections until August 2025.
+HENRY’s return from an overseas trip was diverted to Puerto Rico when the airport closed due to gang violence.
 With control of much of the capital, Port-au-Prince, gang leaders called for the ouster of HENRY’S government.
-On 12 March 2024, Haiti’s continued violence, HENRY’S inability to return to the country, and increasing pressure from the international community led Prime Minister HENRY to pledge to resign effective when the new transitional presidential council appoints a new interim prime minister.
+By mid-March, Haiti’s continued violence, HENRY’S inability to return to the country, and increasing pressure from the international community led HENRY to pledge to resign.
+On 25 April 2024, HENRY formally submitted his resignation as a nine-member Transitional Presidential Council assumed control, tasked with returning stability to the country and preparing elections.
 Since January 2023, Haiti has had no sitting elected officials.

 The country has long been plagued by natural disasters.
-In January 2010, a major 7.0 magnitude earthquake struck Haiti with an epicenter about 25 km (15 mi) west of the capital, Port-au-Prince.
-Estimates are that over 300,000 people were killed and some 1.5 million left homeless.
-The earthquake was assessed as the worst in this region over the last 200 years.
-A 7.2 magnitude earthquake hit Haiti’s southern peninsula in August 2021, causing well over 2,000 deaths; an estimated 500,000 required emergency humanitarian aid.
+In 2010, a major 7.0 magnitude earthquake struck Haiti with an epicenter about 25 km (15 mi) west of the capital, Port-au-Prince.
+An estimated 300,000 people were killed, and some 1.5 million left homeless.
+The earthquake was assessed as the worst in this region in 200 years.
+A 7.2 magnitude earthquake hit Haiti’s southern peninsula in 2021, causing well over 2,000 deaths; an estimated 500,000 required emergency humanitarian aid.
 Haiti is the poorest country in the Western Hemisphere, as well as one of the most unequal in wealth distribution.

 Environment - current issues